whbjzzwjxq/IR2JSON/README.md

 ## Description

-A LLVM Pass to extract information from llvm to json
+A LLVM Pass to extract information from llvm to json, using old pass manager of LLVM.

 ## Build